cholocate/Atomic-Habits/README.md

 # Atomic Habits

-Summary of Each Chapter & key takeaways, review consistently for optimal benefits.
+Summary of each chapter & key takeaways, review consistently for optimal benefits.